 Same story as with Umling La above.
-Before you get anywhere near the pass, you will see signposts which say that the ILP permit zone ends and you are not allowed to keep going.
+Before you get anywhere near the pass, you will see signposts that say that the ILP permit zone ends, and you are not allowed to keep going.
 If you keep going, you may be arrested and prosecuted by the Indian army.

 Until this situation changes, high mountain passes in India like Photi La are off the official list.